 Peel and core the apples, and chop them into 2.5cm / 1 inch sized pieces.
 Amy notes that you don’t want to chop everything too small, as it can cook down to more of a sauce than a chutney otherwise.
 Chop the onion and apricots quite finely.

 Place a large pot on the stove, and add all of the chopped apple, onion, and apricot pieces.
-Cover with the vinegar, spices, and the salt.
+Cover with the vinegar, sugar, spices, and the salt.
 Bring the pan to the boil and then turn down the heat and leave the concoction to bubble for between 45 minutes – 1 hour.
 You’ll be able to tell when it is ready as the fruit will be soft, but not mushy.

 Carefully decant the hot chutney into sterilised jars, and leave aside to cool.
 I usually leave chutney for a month or so to let the flavour profile develop, but basically leave it for as long as you can manage.
 It’s hard to wait, I know, but it’s always worth it!